CZ-NIC/yangson/docs/instance.rst

       whose default values will be added.
 For example, setting it to ``ContentType.config`` means that only default values of configuration nodes will be added.
-If *ctype* is ``None`` (default), a the content type of added defaults will be the same as the content type of the receiver.
+If *ctype* is ``None`` (default), the content type of added defaults will be the same as the content type of the receiver.

       .. doctest::